axlan/gdx_tactics/DEV_JOURNAL.md

+# 12/8 Making graphics scale for android and improving UI

+First I made a font manager to try to centralize loading and scaling fonts.

+I went back to figuring out how skins worked and hit a bit of a road block combining skins with the freetype font library.

+Eventually I found https://stackoverflow.com/questions/24856201/putting-freetypefont-into-libgdx-skin where the asset manager solution actually worked.

 # 12/8 Making a playable tutorial

 Working on adding the last few pieces of functionality to actually make the tutorial playable.